 Dr. Melody Meadows is Professor of Piano and Organ at West Virginia Wesleyan College.
 She has performed throughout the US, Europe, and Seoul, Korea, with her most recent performances at Yale University.
 In addition, she has also appeared with Today’s Brass, the Toledo Symphony Brass Quintet, The American Boychoir, Larry Groce of Mountain Stage, The West Virginia Symphony and the Larry Parsons Chorale.
 Dr. Meadows holds a Master’s degree from West Virginia Wesleyan College and a DMA in Organ Performance from The University of Michigan and is Director of Music at Davis Memorial Presbyterian Church in Elkins, West Virginia.

-James H. Moore, PhD, is Director of Jazz Ensembles and Associate Professor of Music at West Virginia Wesleyan College.
+James H. Moore, PhD, is Associate Professor of Music at West Virginia Wesleyan College and Dean of the College.
 He has been a member of the faculty since 2006.
 He is a member of the Pittsburgh Jazz Orchestra and has performed with Jimmy Heath, Bob Mintzer, Benny Golson, Phil Woods, and many other internationally recognized jazz artists.

 Voice, Music Theater